matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 # MSC3215: Aristotle: Moderation in all things

-On large public channels (e.g. Matrix HQ), we have too many users abusing the room:
-  - Spammers
-  - Bullies
-  - Invite spammers
-  - ...

-The Matrix community doesn't have enough moderators to handle all of this, in particular during weekends/outside of office hours.

-In an ideal world, we should not need to rely upon human moderators being awake to react to such abuse, as many users tend to report these types of abuse very quickly.
-One could imagine, for instance, that if 25 long-standing users of Matrix HQ report the same message of a new user as spam, said user will be banned temporarily or permanently from the room and/or the server as a spammer.
+Matrix currently offers a mechanism to report bad content content (e.g. trolling, spam, abuse, etc.) to homeserver admins.
+However, the homeserver admin is generally the wrong person for this as:

+ - on encrypted channels, they often do not have access to the content;
+ - on large servers, they quickly end up bombarded with reports, which makes them unable to take action;
+ - they may not be interested in moderation in the first place.

-This proposal does NOT include a specific policy for kicking/banning.
-Rather, it redesigns the abuse reporting mechanism to:
+This proposal redesigns the abuse reporting mechanism to:

 - decentralize it;
+- make it possible to reach moderators, rather than homeserver administrators;
-- produce formatted data that can be consumed by bots to decide whether action should be taken against a user.
+- produce structured data that can be consumed by tools or bots.

-This proposal redesigns how abuse reports are posted, routed and treated to make it possible to use bots to react to simple cases.

-The expectation is that this will allow the Matrix community to experiment with bots that deal with abuse reports intelligently.
+The expectation is that this will allow the Matrix community to experiment with tools that display abuse reports nicely and/or bots that can deal with abuse reports.

 ## Proposal